agusrichard/python-workbook/notes/clean-code-and-best-practices.md

       print(location)
   ```
 - Don't add unneeded context
-  - If your class/object name tells you something, don't repeat that in your variable name. </br>
+  - If your class/object name tells you something, don't repeat that in your variable name. <br />
   ```python
   # Bad
   class Car: